junxit/us-congress-bills-117/metadata.md

 - 2021-09-30 — Introduced in House
 - 2021-09-30 — Introduced in House
 - 2021-09-30 — Referred to the House Committee on Energy and Commerce.
+- 2021-10-01 — Referred to the Subcommittee on Consumer Protection and Commerce.
+- 2022-06-23 — Forwarded by Subcommittee to Full Committee (Amended) by the Yeas and Nays: 22 - 0 .
+- 2022-06-23 — Subcommittee Consideration and Mark-up Session Held.
+- 2022-09-21 — Committee Consideration and Mark-up Session Held.
+- 2022-09-21 — Ordered to be Reported by the Yeas and Nays: 46 - 9.
+- 2022-11-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-11-14 — Considered as unfinished business. (consideration: CR H8490-8491)
+- 2022-11-14 — Considered under suspension of the rules. (consideration: CR H8473-8477)
+- 2022-11-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5441.
+- 2022-11-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-11-14 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
+- 2022-11-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 304 - 111 (Roll no. 478). (text: CR H8473-8474)
+- 2022-11-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 304 - 111 (Roll no. 478).
+- 2022-11-14 — Placed on the Union Calendar, Calendar No. 397.
+- 2022-11-14 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+117-553.
+- 2022-11-14 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+117-553.